heutelbeck/sapl-policy-engine/sapl-documentation/6_7_FastAPI.md

 #### @stream_enforce

 Streaming enforcement applies an authorization decision continuously to a stream of items your endpoint produces.
-The decorated endpoint returns an **async iterator** of data items; SAPL opens a streaming PDP subscription and applies each decision to the stream as it runs: `PERMIT` passes items through, `SUSPEND` pauses, `DENY` ends it.
+The decorated endpoint returns an **async iterator** of data items.
+SAPL opens a streaming PDP subscription and applies each decision to the stream as it runs: `PERMIT` passes items through, `SUSPEND` pauses, `DENY` ends it.
 The enforced result is **itself an async iterator** of authorised items, so it is independent of how you deliver them.

 `@stream_enforce` is the ready-made binding for **Server-Sent Events**: it wraps the enforced iterator in a Starlette `StreamingResponse` that renders each item as an SSE `data:` frame on `text/event-stream`.
 SSE is the delivery shown here.
 For another delivery mode (a WebSocket, a gRPC stream, or consuming the stream in-process) drive the enforcement directly with `run_pipeline` from `sapl_base.pep.streaming`: it takes your async iterator and returns the enforced async iterator, with no transport assumptions.